 Skip to main content

 Informed by Frank Mort's analysis of the visual imagery, ‘cultural visions', used in the planning of London to project a fantasy of London's future that represented both policy and an imagined urban landscape, my research positions these artworks in the context of wartime and post-war planning for London, concentrating on the LCC's housing of communities, and how these sculptures were designed to speak to the communities they were designed to represent.
 I investigate the artworks in their physical and intellectual context, to reveal the LCC's wider intent for the post-war housing of Londoners, and how the LCC made moral and ethical decisions on the future of London, made flesh by human-figurative sculptures.

 I have worked in the museum sector since 2007 and currently hold two curatorial positions.
-I work as Documentary Curator at London Transport Museum, which involves documenting contemporary London, as well as Curator at Kingston Museum.
+I work as Documentary Curator at London Transport Museum, a role which involves documenting contemporary London, as well as Curator at Kingston Museum.
 Prior to this, I was the Paul Mellon Research Curator at the Royal Society of Sculptors.
 I am interested in public and community engagement with heritage and the built environment and have created podcasts based on my PhD research for Placecloud.
-I have also researched, written and led architectural tours for the V&A, London Festival of Architecture and the Architecture Foundation.
+I have also researched, written and led architectural tours for the V&A, London Festival of Architecture and The Architecture Foundation.

 I welcome further opportunities to utilise my research for public and community engagement.

 ‘Each For All And All For Each – the buildings of the Royal Arsenal Co-Operative Society', in Hatherley, O (ed).
 The Alternative Guide to the London Boroughs, (London: Open House Publishing) 2020